 Welcome to Gone2Korea, a leading teach abroad program for adventurous graduates who want to teach English in South Korea.
 Our services are 100% free to use and all placements include airfare, furnished accommodations, health insurance and amazing support for the duration of your contracted term.

-Prior teaching experience or related university majors are not prerequisites for teaching overseas in Korea.
+Prior teaching experience or related university majors are not prerequisites for teaching English in Korea.

 Seoul is an amazing place to live and work for a few years.
 Make sure to apply early because jobs in Seoul are competitive.